jhoerr/cloudmesh-manual/docs/_sources/accounts/google.md.txt

 ::: {.todo}
 Google account.
 This documentation is a bit unstructured and repetitive.
-Yet errors such as refernces to Authentication.py are conducted which does not exist.
+Yet errors such as references to Authentication.py are conducted which does not exist.
 :::